Lavish UAE palace revealed for first time

 It also houses the Qasr Al Watan Library, which boasts a collection of over 50,000 books and resources.

-Sheikh Mohammed bin Rashid Al Maktoum, vice chairman of Abu Dhabi Executive Council described Qasr Al Watan as an important symbol of the UAE's progressive journey during its inauguration ceremony earlier this month.
+Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai, described Qasr Al Watan as an important symbol of the UAE's progressive journey during its inauguration ceremony earlier this month.

 Knowledge base